simoncblyth/opticks/notes/issues/mat_sur_bnd_optical_direct_without_GGeo_X4.rst

 To do this need to create a surface type enum and change the optical buffer.

-BUT : optical+bnd buffers are still coming from old workflow (actually it kinda unholy mixture of old and new currently).
+BUT : optical+bnd(sur+mat) buffers are still coming from old workflow (actually it kinda unholy mixture of old and new currently).
 As do not want to do any significant dev in old workflow anymore it means need to bring mat/sur/bnd/optical handling into new workflow.